+ings as having significant impacts.
+Best d be required.
+Indition Assessment (HCA) previously submitted c'.
+HRCP should include information on what is

+what methods, and timing.
+In addition to direct and species specific) impacts e.g. from sediment a should be considered.
+LV stated that if the ads are "normal" to the flow (i.e. 90 degrees to be may require a re-model of the VIMS island footprint changes will be provide as soon passed on the bid design of the Island Expansion I that the hydrodynamic model will need to be

+=

+earance from the Hampton Creek Approach

+cts, HRBT will use a slurry based TBM system, vill also carry out bench-scale testing of new to characterize TBM materials for disposal.
+The

+ting

+. ,

+recommended that we do Whole Effluent

+ection 103 for marine disposal of materials.

+· · · · · · · · · · · · · · · · · · ·

+·

-No. Description Action 3.6 AL (VMRC) identified hollow steel pilings as having significant impacts.
-Best Management Practices (BMPs) would be required.
-3.7 LV (VIMS) noted that the Habitat Condition Assessment (HCA) previously submitted for Thimble Shoal is 'footprint centric'.
-HRCP should include information on what is being done within the footprint, by what methods, and timing.
-In addition to direct impacts from footprint, other (site and species specific) impacts e.g. from sediment dispersion and wave dynamic energy should be considered.
-LV stated that if the changes to the footprints of the islands are "normal" to the flow (i.e. 90 degrees to the axis of the flow), then this change may require a re-model of the VIMS hydrodynamic model.
-SS stated that island footprint changes will be provide as soon as they are available.
-SS added that based on the bid design of the Island Expansion proposed by HRCP, it is not expected that the hydrodynamic model will need to be revisited prior to permit coordination with VMRC.
-3.8 JIMA (HRCP) - HRCP is considering using demolition material from the existing roadway trestles for beneficial uses in artificial reef.
-AL (VMRC) - VMRC is supportive of this approach.
-3.12 USACE inquired about the proximity of navigation channels.
-DG stated that the current design has at least an 80ft clearance from the Hampton Creek Approach Channel.
-Distances to all channels will be shown at Section 408 meeting in a few weeks.
-3.13 LV (VIMS) enquired whether TBM conditions would be the same as Thimble Shoal.
-JIMA clarified that to minimize impacts, HRBT will use a slurry based TBM system, which requires less additives.
-HRCP will also carry out bench-scale testing of new chemical additives as part of the JPA to characterize TBM materials for disposal.
-The TBM material will have less moisture content than Thimble Shoal.
-4 Other Topics Raised During the Meeting 4.1 LV (VIMS) enquired whether barge access dredging would be used?
-JIMA (HRCP) are anticipating use of temporary trestles for shallow water construction.
-4.2 JW (DEQ) indicated concern for chemicals from the TBM additives in the water discharged via the VPDES permit.
-DG recommended that we do Whole Effluent Toxicity testing during the Bench Scale Testing and JW agreed that this was a good approach.
-4.3 DG (HRCP) - not currently planning Section 103 for marine disposal of materials.
-4.4 USACE - HRCP will need to assess capacity of disposal facilities and routing in DMMP.
-JIMA (HRCP) stated that this was accomplished during the bid phase.
-4.5 JH (VDEQ) - Tidal creeks.
-HRCP - Wetland delineations have been provided by USACE for the entire project corridor/footprint.
+what methods, and timing.
+In addition to direct and species specific) impacts e.g. from sediment by should be considered.
+LV stated that if the ands are "normal" to the flow (i.e. 90 degrees to be may require a re-model of the VIMS island footprint changes will be provide as soon based on the bid design of the Island Expansion of that the hydrodynamic model will need to be my with VMRC.
+Sing demolition material from the existing in artificial reef.
+AL (VMRC) - VMRC is supportive of navigation channels.
+DG stated that the earance from the Hampton Creek Approach will be shown at Section 408 meeting in a few anditions would be the same as Thimble Shoal. cts, HRBT will use a slurry based TBM system, will also carry out bench-scale testing of new at to characterize TBM materials for disposal.
+The extended than Thimble Shoal. eting ccess dredging would be used?
+JIMA (HRCP) are set for shallow water construction. micals from the TBM additives in the water of recommended that we do Whole Effluent alle Testing and JW agreed that this was a good Section 103 for marine disposal of materials. pacity of disposal facilities and routing in DMMP. complished during the bid phase. etland delineations have been provided by USACE with.
 No new delineations will be required.